Emmanul-Haque/Masterji/README.md

 That's it!
 You should now be able to explore and use Masterji on your local machine.
 ```
 ##  Contributing
-    If you'd like to contribute to Travelogger, please follow these steps:
+    If you'd like to contribute to Masterji, please follow these steps:
 ```bash
 1. Fork this repository.
 ```